ntnu-arl/vseplanner/README.md

 # vseplanner
 The repo aims to provide a planning algorithm and relevant packages to enable a saliency--aware autonomous exploration task for aerial robots.
 # How to build the planner
-Create a new catkin workspace and clone all modules into that workspace
+Create a new catkin workspace and clone all modules into that workspace.
 ```
 mkdir vsep_ws && cd vsep_ws
 git clone https://github.com/unr-arl/vseplanner src